On critical renormalization of complex polynomials: Reducing the admissible collection

 \begin{lem} There is a legal family $\tilde\Zc$ of cuts in the dynamical plane of $\tilde P$ such that $A_{\tilde P}(\tilde\Zc)=\psi(A_P(\Zc))$. \end{lem}

 Lemma \ref{l:rem-pc} is left to the reader.
-If the Main Theorem is proved for $\tilde P$ and $A_{\tilde P}(\tilde\Zc)$, then it would follow for $A_P(\Zc)$.
+If Theorem \ref{t:main-a} is proved for $\tilde P$ and $A_{\tilde P}(\tilde\Zc)$, then it would follow for $A_P(\Zc)$.
 This reduces the Main Theorem to the case of legal families of cuts.